START YOUR FREE CONSULTATION

 If any property was involved in the accident, such as a vehicle, you can also receive compensation to replace or repair that property.
 This area does not apply if property was not involved in the accident.

 You may also be able to receive compensation in pain and suffering.
 Because injuries can cause severe emotional and physical pain or distress, you can receive monetary assistance to help you cope with that stress.

 Your attorney will work with you to determine the proper amount of settlement to ask for.
 For compensatory damages, you will only be able to ask for the amount of money that you’ve directly expensed.
-This makes it easy to determine how much money is owed to you and how much you can expect from your settlement.
+This makes it easy to determine how much money is owed to you and how much you should ask for a personal injury settlement.

 Are Personal Injury Settlements Taxable in Nevada?

-In most situations, you will not need to pay taxes on your personal injury settlement.
+In most situations, you will not need to pay taxes on an average personal injury settlement.
 This means that you do not need to factor in a tax rate when determining the right amount of personal injury compensation for you.